hasura/ndc-hub/rfcs/0002-distribution-gh.md

 ### Checksums

 All package definition references should be accompanied by a checksum in order to verify that the definition hasn't been changed in storage.
 Any definition fetch operation should verify the checksum.

+### Versioning

+Package Metadata will include a version.
+This should follow [Semantic Versioning](https://semver.org) practices.

 ### Discoverability